dsab123/content/blogposts/about-this-site.md

 <br>

 ### Reading
 I soon embraced reading as a spiritual discipline.
 I picked up Bibles and theology books wherever I could find them (shoutout to Value Village in PG), and began reading voraciously.
 Popular-level theology books were my mainstay for a while, but soon after I picked up church history surveys.
-Puritan works soon followed, which showed me [the loveliness and beauty of Christ](https://danielsabbagh.com/#/blog/15/o-consider-his-loveliness-and-beauty).
-After reading [a book about reading books](https://danielsabbagh.com/#/summary/4/lit), I learned that it was not a spiritually ‘lesser’ practice to read secular books.
+Puritan works soon followed, which showed me <a href="https://danielsabbagh.com/#/blog/15/o-consider-his-loveliness-and-beauty" target="_blank">the loveliness and beauty of Christ</a>.
+After reading <a href="https://danielsabbagh.com/#/summary/4/lit">a book about reading books</a>, I learned that it was not a spiritually ‘lesser’ practice to read secular books.
 So I branched back into fiction and some classics, and the occasional bestseller.
 And when I started seminary, I added graduate-level books to the mix.
 A pretty wide span, eh?
 <br>

 ### Writing